wp-plugins/woopra/readme.txt

 4. Configure your API key and event settings in the Woopra Settings menu (Your API key can be found in the Members area on Woopra.com)

-For Version 1.4.1.x, Event Processing in the Javascript has been disabled until further testing has completed.
+For Version 1.4.1.x and above, Event Processing in the Javascript has been disabled until the system is fully tested.

 IMPORTANT NOTE: In order for the WordPress Plugin to work, your WordPress theme must have the following code immediately before the </BODY> element in the footer.php file: